rameshroy292/react-typescript-assessment/README.md

 To run tests, use: npm run test.

 ### e2e test cases
-ypress was used for end-to-end testing, covering all scenarios.
+cypress was used for end-to-end testing, covering all scenarios.
 To open Cypress: npm run cypress:open.
 To run all tests: npm run cypress:run.